yonglhe/terraform-azurerm-avm-res-network-privatelinkservice/examples/w_existing_load_balancer/_header.md

-# Default example
+# With Existing Load Balancer

-This deploys the module in its simplest form.
+This deploys the module with an already existing load balancer.